 The consequences of risk can be ranked into five categories.
 These are based on how severe the damage can get.

-- Risks that can cause the negligible amount of damage are called insignificant.
+- Risks that can cause a negligible amount of damage are called insignificant.

 - Risks that have a small potential for negative effects are called minor.